Xu Jiayu

 Xu Jiayu (徐嘉余; born 19 August 1995) is a Chinese competitive swimmer who specializes in the backstroke.
-He is the Olympic Silver medalist (2016 Rio de Janeiro) and twice consecutive world champion (2017 Budapest and 2019 Gwangju) in the 100 meters backstroke.
+He is the Olympic Silver medalist (2016 Rio de Janeiro and 2024 Paris) and twice consecutive world champion (2017 Budapest and 2019 Gwangju) in the 100 meters backstroke.

 Early and personal life

 Xu was born in Wenzhou, Zhejiang.
 His mother Yu Zhenzhen (余珍珍) is a former swimmer who specialized in the butterfly.
 He has an elder sister Xu Si (徐思).

 Xu started swimming at the age of 4 under his mother's guidance.

 Xu is an alumnus of Shanghai Jiao Tong University.

 Swimming career

 Olympic Games

 Xu competed for China at the 2012 Summer Olympics, and won a silver medal in the 100 metre backstroke at the 2016 Summer Olympics.
-He also won a silver medal in the 4x100 mixed medley at the 2020 Summer Olympics.
+He also won a silver medal in the 4x100 mixed medley at the 2020 Summer Olympics and another silver medal in the 100 metre backstroke at the 2024 Summer Olympics.
+He won his first gold medal in the 4 × 100 metre medley relay at the 2024 Summer Olympics.

 Xu is the current national record holder in backstroke races in all distances (50, 100, and 200 metres).

 He held the world record in the 100 m backstroke short course from 2018 to 2020.